 The announcement for this event, sent to the school districts, advises students and school administrators to contact their school district for more information and/or visit this NCS website: ww.simulationinformation.com

 What follows is more detailed information for those schools wishing to participate in this challenging event.

 TEAM ORLANDO STUDENT DAY RULES AND CRITERIA FOR DEMONSTRATING PROJECTS

-Schools must submit their proposal(s) to the National Center for Simulation (NCS) for the Modeling and Simulation (M&S) projects they wish to demonstrate in the Central Florida Research Park on 19 February 2020.
+Schools must submit their proposal(s) to the National Center for Simulation (NCS) for the Modeling and Simulation (M&S) projects they wish to demonstrate in the Central Florida Research Park.

 Demonstration rules are as follows:

 1) Students must be enrolled in a Florida high school or technical school.

 2) Each Project Team shall not exceed 6 students.

 3) Students should be taking or have taken courses in modeling, simulation, animation, gaming, computer science, or visualization